phpcommunity/phptestfest.org/docs/start.md

 ## How It Works

-If you lead a group that is interested in participating, join the [Google Group](https://groups.google.com/a/phpcommunity.org/group/testfest/), [add your group to the list](/groups/2017/), and commit to hosting one or more PHP TestFest events from September through December.
+If you lead a group that is interested in participating, join the [forums](https://talk.phpcommunity.org/c/projects/phptestfest), [add your group to the list](/groups/2017/), and commit to hosting one or more PHP TestFest events from September through December.
 A good PHP TestFest event might include a kick-off meeting with information about PHP TestFest, a session on how to write and contribute _phpt_ tests, and a mini-hackathon for writing tests.
 Learn more about [leading a PHP TestFest event](/lead/).

 When you are ready to start hacking, fork the official [PHP TestFest php-src repo](https://github.com/phpcommunity/phptestfest-php-src) (**note:** not `php/php-src`).
 Volunteers from the PHP core team will help review and accept pull-requests on this repo.
 Also, only pull-requests submitted against `phpcommunity/phptestfest-php-src` will be counted as participating in PHP TestFest 2017.